 Here at Leap in!
-HQ, our crew are busy on the phones and email answering questions on the NDIS each day.
-One of the common questions we get asked is about what types of providers you can pay for with your NDIS budgets.
+HQ, one of the common questions we get asked is, “what types of providers can I pay with my NDIS funding?”.

-The NDIS offers the freedom and flexibility to choose how your NDIS Plan and funds are managed to suit your individual needs.
-One of the great advantages of being plan managed is you have the option to use non-registered providers.
+The NDIS offers the freedom and flexibility to choose how your NDIS Plan and funds are managed to suit your needs.
+One of the great advantages of being plan managed is you have the option to use providers that aren’t registered with the NDIS (called non-registered providers or unregistered providers).

 Using non-registered providers opens up an extensive network of supports and services that can help you to reach your goals.